(Photo courtesy of NetPS Plant Finder)

 Pennsylvania Sedge is recommended for the following landscape applications;

 - Rock/Alpine Gardens

 - Border Edging

 - General Garden Use

 Planting & Growing

-Common Sage will grow to be about 30 inches tall at maturity, with a spread of 3 feet.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+Pennsylvania Sedge will grow to be about 8 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 15 inches.
+Its foliage tends to remain low and dense right to the ground.
+It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

-Common Sage is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
-With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
-It is even sizeable enough that it can be grown alone in a suitable container.
+Pennsylvania Sedge is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing the canvas against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.